Measurable outcomes of cultural engagement in the economic domain

 Below we offer some suggestions of measurable outcomes of cultural engagement in the economic domain.
 This page should be read in conjunction with the pages on measurable outcomes in the cultural, social, governance and environmental domains.

-Economic outcomes in this schema include:
+Economic outcomes in this schema are:

-- Professional and/or practice capability increased
+- Professional practice capability increased

 - Employment-enhancing skill development facilitated